DillyTorgs/Threat-lookup/README.md

 A Python tool to perform threat intelligence lookups using Abuse.ch APIs: ThreatFox, URLhaus, and MalwareBazaar.
 It allows you to search IPs, domains, URLs, and malware hashes, view results in a table, and export them to CSV.

+## Features
+* Search ThreatFox for IPs or domains

+* Search URLhaus for malicious URLs

+* Search MalwareBazaar for malware hashes

+* Interactive menu-driven interface

+* PrettyTable output for readability

+* Export results to CSV